3geek14/Realms/Omnibus.md

 "weapon" for purposes of determining whether a spell fails; arrows are considered weapons and will cause some spells to fail.

-Bows must have a draw-weight of 30 pounds or less.
+Bows must have a [full]{.new} draw-weight of 30 pounds or less.
 Just like melee weapons, you should be careful on how hard your arrows are striking your opponent.
 Arrows should be drawn with the minimal pull necessary to score a successful hit.

 If a weapon hits a wielded bow or nocked arrow, the bow is "broken" and may no longer be used in combat.
 Anyone can fix a broken bow by holding the bow with